 Step On It Floor Mats was born out of a love of design, function and whimsy resulting in creating unique hand painted floor cloths, table accessories, pet mats and wall hangings.
 I have a background in clay, worked for twenty five years as a dental hygienist, adjunct professor at community college and several years teaching ESOL (English to speakers of other languages) to adults in a family literacy program.
 I now am doing what I love.

 History: The art of making floor cloths has been around since the Renaissance, beginning in France or England.
-People began covering portions of their stone or plank floors with sturdy cloth to protect it from traffic with shoes and boots.
+People began covering portions of their stone or plank floors with sturdy cloth, often sail cloth, to protect it from traffic with shoes.
 Sometime later, people began embellishing the utilitarian cloths with colorful patterns.
 We also know that by the 18th century, floor cloths routinely covered floors in both Europe and the American colonies because artists depicted them in numerous woodcuts and paintings of the times.
 These designs often used repeating large geometric patterns.

 Process: The process begins with raw canvas which I order in large rolls.
 Then the canvas gets measured and cut, soaked in a hot bath, dried and pressed.
 Then it gets measured again and the back border glued down with mitered corners.
 The cloth is then primed with Kilz, an anti-mildew paint and two layers of the base color are painted on with water based acrylic paint.
 The patterns are either painted on free hand, or rolled against my own stencils and stamps made from foam and scrap wood.
 The stamps are used for repeating patterns such as borders or schools of fish.
-The newest technique has been to prepare fabric with decoupage medium to stiffen it and then to create fabric collages which get glued down to the painted canvas.
-This fabric is then coated with more decoupage medium.
+I create fabric collages by stiffening fabric with decoupage medium so that I can cut sharp edges which then gets glued onto the painted canvas.
 I love finding interesting fabrics in the remnant bin or at tag sales.
 When the designs are complete the mats are coated with four coats of a marine based urethane.
 All in all each mat gets seven layers of paint!